DrReneHeller/Ruthelde/README.md

 # How to cite

-R. Heller, N. Klingner, N. Claessens, J. Meersschaut, RSI ...
-(2022)
+R. Heller, N. Klingner, N. Claessens,  C. Merckling, J. Meersschaut, [TO BE ADDED] (2022)

-DOI: xxxxx-xxx
+DOI: [TO BE ADDED]

 # Contact